YanirLA/google-drive-monitor/README.md

 # google-drive-monitor
-Monitor Google Drive new files and make sure they are private.
+Monitor Google Drive new files and make sure they are private

 # Initial setup
-Go through the quickstart guide and make sure you complete all the Set Up [Python Quickstart guide](https://developers.google.com/drive/v3/web/quickstart/python)).
+Go through the quickstart guide and make sure you complete all the Set Up [Python Quickstart guide](https://developers.google.com/drive/v3/web/quickstart/python))

 # Requirements and Dependencies
 pip install the next packages: